BoWang12/Iso-Seq/README.md

  1) To set up the protocal of barcoding strategy, which can sequence many different samples in one smart cell;

- 2) To capture the as many full-length isoforms as possible in maize transcriptome;
+ 2) To capture as many full-length isoforms as possible in maize transcriptome;

  3) To study alternative splicing in maize transcriptome;

- 4) Using full-length isoforms to facilitate genome annotation;
+ 4) Use full-length isoforms to facilitate genome annotation;